dlamspl/rdap/README.md

   security_group_desc: "Security Group for splunk Servers"
   image_ami_id: "ami-1780a878" # This is the linux Centos AMI
   hosts_group: "splunk_servers"
-  instance_name_tag: "RDAPSplunkServer"
+  instance_name_tag: "RDAPSplunkServer" # Change this to the name you want
   disk_size: "20" # Disk size in GB
-  disk_type: "gp2" # If you want high IOPS set this to io1
+  disk_type: "gp2" # If you want high IOPS set this to io1 (io1 - default)
   iops: 1000 # Set this to IOPS you want if the above setting is io1, otherwise it is ignored
   count_instances: 1 # How many instances with this tag you want to create